Posts Tagged ‘design’

 Image attribution for SXSW photo.

 Pecha Kucha is a dynamic presentation format that has spread globally since its invention in Japan in 2003.
-Think of it as a haiku for presentations – twenty slides automatically advanced, each shown for twenty seconds, while the presenter shares his or her passion about a topic.
+Think of it as a haiku for presentations.
+Twenty slides automatically advance, each shown for twenty seconds, while the presenter shares their passion for a topic.
 Because each presentation lasts just 6 minutes and 40 seconds, presenters are challenged to be concise, targeted, and creative—and you can pack eight attendee presentations into an hour-long conference session.

 I’m a big fan of Pecha Kucha as a way for people to connect and learn in a fun, fast-paced environment.
 I’ve just signed a contract to run Brattleboro Pecha Kucha Night, and we’re working on holding a Pecha Kucha session at Event Camp Twin Cities this fall.

 Want to learn more?
 Check out the hundreds of presentations available on the official Pecha Kucha website.
 (I especially like this one by Daniel Pink on Emotionally Intelligent Signage.)
 I also recommend you attend a nearby Pecha Kucha Night to experience the format firsthand.
-I think you’ll see how Pecha Kucha can liven up any conference.
+You’ll see how Pecha Kucha can liven up any conference.

 Have you used or experienced a Pecha Kucha session?
 How did it work out for you and/or the attendees?